-I usually triple this recipe so that I always have some in my refrigerator.
-I have found that I am much more likely to make a salad for a quick lunch or to accompany dinner if I have a delicious dressing already made.
+Though it only takes five minutes to make, I usually double this recipe so that I have extra in the fridge.
+I have found that I am much more likely to make a salad for a quick lunch or to go with dinner if I have a healthy and delicious dressing already made.

-Recipe makes about 14 ounces of salad dressing.
-The dressing can be stored in an airtight container for about a week in the refrigerator.
+This recipe makes about one cup of salad dressing and can be stored in the refrigerator for a week in an airtight container.

 - 2 lemons juiced (about ¼ cup)